ebabel-games/magicalhex/GAME-MECHANICS.md

-# Rules of the game
+# Game mechanics

-Enchantment (working title) is a free browser based MMO.
+Enchantment (working title) is a free (for ever) browser based MMO.
 It's a dark world with evil magic, demons and necromancers battling each other for supremacy.
 To install and develop this game on your own server, see the source code [setup instructions](README.md).

 ## About the game